expo/expo/docs/versions/unversioned/guides/configuration.md

       Local path or remote url to an image to use for your app's icon on iOS.
 If specified, this overrides the top-level `icon` key. iOS icons should be square png files with no transparent pixels.
 This icon will appear on the home screen and within the Expo app.

+   - `merchantId`

+      Merchant ID for use with Apple Pay in your standalone app.

    - `config`

        - `branch`

           [Branch](https://branch.io/) key to hook up Branch linking services.